-AJCEP originating goods brought into Singapore from ASEAN countries or Japan and are re-exported within these countries (as part of our transhipment hub distribution role), without any processing in Singapore, can enjoy tariff concessions.
+Back-to-Back Arrangement AJCEP originating goods brought into Singapore from ASEAN countries or Japan and are re-exported within these countries (as part of our transhipment hub distribution role), without any processing in Singapore, can enjoy tariff concessions.
 Originating products passing through Parties can also retain their originating status.

+Third Country Invoicing

-Customs authorities may accept an invoice issued by a third party (either based in a different country or from a different company) that is not a Party to the Agreement, provided that the good meets the necessary requirements.
+Customs authorities may accept a Certificate of Origin when the sales invoice is issued from a different country (including countries that are not Parties to this Agreement) exporting the originating goods in various sectors, provided that the good meets the necessary requirement.

+Trade in Services

 Improved market access in areas such as:

-Audio-visual services
+Audio-visual services Investments

 Investors can look forward to fair and equitable treatment as well as full protection and security of covered investments, and compensation in the event of nationalisation or expropriation of covered investment.
 ASEAN-Korea Free Trade Area (AKFTA)